vyos/vyos-documentation/docs/automation/cloud-init.rst

 These are the VyOS defaults and fallbacks.

 * SSH is configured on port 22
-* vyos/vyos credentials if no SSH public key exists in metadata
+* vyos/vyos credentials if no others specified by data source
 * DHCP on first Ethernet interface if no network configuration is provided